Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 Likewise in Trenisha's database, there is no `author` column.

-## How to Detect Schema Conflicts Before They are Committed
-Before I tell you how to untangle this schema mess, let's think about Audrey's actions.
-Could she or her team have done anything different to prevent conflicts like this from ever appearing in the team's repository?

-There are certainly ways to prevent this type of conflicts.
-A migration history test could be written to find this and other problems with migrations.
-This is a test that creates an empty database, and simply applies all the migrations in order, to ensure that they all run fine.
-The test can then downgrade the database all the way back to its initial state, to also test downgrades, something that very few people check.
-A migration history test can be included as part of the application's unit test suite, or as a source control pre-commit check.

 ## How to Resolve a Schema Conflict with a Merge

-While detecting these conflicts before they are pushed to the shared repository is important, let's not forget about Audrey's situation.
+Let's help Audrey with her situation.
 Because she applied her migration before pulling in Trenisha's changes, her database is aligned with one of the two branched heads in the migration history.
 Trenisha's migration is in the other branch, so it can't be applied through an upgrade.

 There are a couple of ways to unlock Audrey's database.
 Recent releases of Alembic and Flask-Migrate support the merge command, which creates yet another migration that joins these multiple heads, creating a diamond shape.
 To get everything back in order with a merge, you need to run this command: